ndim/send-echo-request/README.md

     $ make

-This builds both `send-echo-request.exe` and `send-echo-request.stripped` versions of the executable.
+This builds both `host/send-echo-request.exe` and `host/send-echo-request.stripped` versions of the executable to be run on the build host.
 You can choose to `ln -s` one of them to `send-echo-request` for convenience:

-    $ ln -s send-echo-request.exe send-echo-request
+    $ ln -s host/send-echo-request.exe send-echo-request

-If you want to run `send-echo-request` as a non-root user, you need to give the executable the required set of capabilities:
+If you want to run `send-echo-request` as a non-root user, the root user must give the executable the required set of capabilities:

-    # setcap "cap_net_raw=ep" send-echo-request{.exe,.stripped}
+    # setcap "cap_net_raw=ep" host/send-echo-request.exe

-The complete `cap_net_raw=ep cap_net_admin=ep` capability set often used for `iputils`' `ping` and `ping6` executables appears not to be required for `send-echo-request` more limited feature set.
+The complete `cap_net_raw=ep cap_net_admin=ep` capability set often used for `iputils`' `ping` and `ping6` executables appears not to be required for the more limited feature set of `send-echo-request`.

 For installation using GNU `make`, you can optionally define `DESTDIR` and `bindir`, and then run